 Can you explain why you want to work in the business area you’ve indicated on your application form (Why do you think you’re suited to it?
 Can you explain what it involves?), and why you want to work for KPMG specifically?
 Recruiters want to see that you can articulate why KPMG is your first choice of employer (top tip: saying ‘You’re the best!’ won’t wash!).
 You’ve got to do your research on the firm if you want to demonstrate your career motivation successfully.

 2. Communicate effectively

 Whatever business line you choose, it’s vital that you can communicate with colleagues and clients clearly.
 Demonstrate your written and verbal communication skills in your application and throughout the recruitment process.
 Check your online application for any grammar or spelling mistakes carefully, and then check it once again to make sure every sentence makes sense.
-In person, at interview or at any Launch Pad events, speak clearly and articulately.
+At interview or at any Virtual Launch Pad events, speak clearly and articulately.